helgoboss/helgobox/doc/user-guide.md

   to it and will automatically load it.
 Whenever a non-linked FX gets focus, the mapping list is cleared so that no mapping is active anymore.
 Of course this makes sense only if you actually have linked some presets.
 Read on!

-The header context menu for the main mapping compartment contains the missing piece of the puzzle:
+The header context menu (accessible via right-click on Windows and Linux, control-click on macOS) for the main mapping compartment contains the missing piece of the puzzle:

 - **Link current preset to FX / Unlink current preset from FX:** This lets you link the currently active compartment preset with whatever FX window was focused before focusing ReaLearn.
 This only works if a preset is active and an